narasimhakumar/HTI/README.md

 # HTI
 HTI projects
-The first set of code is for the 2D class analysis of OHSU Cryo-EM data
+The first set of code is for the 2D class selection of OHSU Cryo-EM data